Overview

 Outcome

-Successfully implemented a online grocery shopping experience that SNAP participants could use their benefits which directly led to the USDA announcing Rosie Retailers, Dash's and Hart's, as pilot stores for using SNAP benefits online.
+We successfully implemented an online grocery shopping experience that enabled SNAP participants to use their benefits seamlessly.
+This achievement directly contributed to the USDA announcing Rosie Retailers, Dash's and Hart's, as pilot stores for using SNAP benefits online.

 User Research

-If "Pay with SNAP" was selected, a card appears that let the customers know that the whole order will be charged to card until the payment type can be switched at the store during Pick-Up.
+If "Pay with SNAP" is selected, a notification card appears, informing customers that the entire order will initially be charged to their card.
+The payment type can then be switched to SNAP benefits during in-store pickup, ensuring transparency and convenience throughout the process.

 Back to Top